HC-Hwang/wise_light_curves/README.md

 #Example 1: download WISE light curves

 `download_single_data`: before using this function, create a folder where you want to store the WISE light curve data.
-In this example, we create a folder "ipac".
-Then we call `download_single_data` to download the WISE light curves, including AllWISE and NeoWISE data, using the ra dec coordinate.
-Notice that if `download_single_data` finds a file with the same requested file name in the folder, then `download_single_data` does not download the data.
+In this example, we create a folder `ipac`.
+Then we call `download_single_data` to download the WISE light curves (including AllWISE and NeoWISE) using the ra dec coordinate.
+Notice that if `download_single_data` finds a file with the same requested file name in the folder (`ipac` in this case), then `download_single_data` does not execute the download.

 ```python
 ra = 113.7677455178